 Daylight & Long Wave UV Light

-The mechanism responsible for yellow daylight color in this gem in contrast to pink daylight color in other Pastels that we have analyzed that have very similar major composition is not known, but it likely involves a greater proportion of manganese in relation to chromium.
+The mechanism responsible for yellow daylight color in this gem in contrast to pink daylight color in other Pastels that we have analyzed with similar major composition is not known, but it likely involves a greater proportion of manganese in relation to chromium.
 The yellow color is derived from manganese, and the pink color is likely derived primarily, or perhaps entirely, from chromium.
 This gem fluoresces red in long wave UV light due to chromium.

 Yellow Pastel Pyrope, 2.03ct